swyxio/swyxdotio/content/writing/learn-in-public/clone-open-source-apps.md

 date: 2018-06-21
 ---

+> Author's note: This is part 3 of a series of essays I originally drafted about [Opinions for your Tech Career](https://gist.github.com/sw-yx/9720bd4a30606ca3ffb8d407113c0fe5).
+Part 1 is [Learn in Public](https://www.swyx.io/learn-in-public/).

+> A fully expanded and revised version is available in [The Coding Career Handbook](https://www.learninpublic.org/)!

 You already know you should be making projects to learn things and potentially add to your portfolio.
 You've read your Malcolm Gladwell, you know that you need 10,000 hours of deliberate practice.
 Given you're just starting out, I have a slightly contentious suggestion for you: DON'T make anything new.

 Your decision-making is a scarce resource.
 You start every day with a full tank, and as you make decisions through the day you gradually run low.
 We all know how good our late-late-night decisions are.
 Making a new app involves a thousand micro decisions - from what the app does, to how it should look, and everything in between.
 Decide now: Do you want to practice making technical decisions or product decisions?